nxskok/pasias/docs/15-logistic-regression.md

 I like this better than making two columns *not* attached to a data frame, but that will work as well.

+For these, find a way you like, and stick with it.